Oink70/VerusPayInstallScripts/README.md

 When the installer begins, answer the first question "Is this server a REMOTE WALLET server" with Y or Yes to do the Remote Wallet Server install.

+If you want all the available cryptos installed on the same server, just answer Yes to all the questions after entering your store server's IP address.

 After the installer completes, you'll have important information displayed.
 WRITE THIS INFORMATION DOWN IN A SECURE PLACE.

 #### Step 5 - Setup DigitalOcean Firewall